jonlpersson/ed-latimore/site/_drafts/25-boxing-tips-for-both-beginners-and-professionals.md

 1. **Practical considerations.** Boxing is divided by weight classes and, with the exception of heavyweight, there is a maximum a fighter can weigh.
 While having more mass than your opponent is an advantage, there is a limit before you have to compete against heavier opponents.<br><br>Unless a fighter is actively trying to move up in weight classes, lifting weights will make cutting weight more difficult.
 2. **Muscles cost oxygen.
 And energy**, While they technically pay for their energy cost in the form of being a storage for glucose, accessing that energy requires energy.
 You’ll need more oxygen to activate the energy stores and to power the extra muscle you build.
 For most athletes, this isn’t an issue and it’s why they benefit from weight training *specifically* to gain muscle.<br><br>In boxing, you not only are typically in the best cardiovascular shape possible, but you’re also moving continuously and are in serious trouble if you fatigue.
 No other combines the constant necessity of movement with such a fierce penalty for being unable to perform it suddenly.
 3. **Poor training balance.** If boxers were encouraged to lift weights, there would be boxers—especially beginners—who emphasize this above all other things.
 This is because it’s human nature to mistake activity for progress.
 You often see this in other areas of boxing training where there isn’t a stigma.<br><br>Consider the boxers who think they need to run 3-4 miles every day.
 Not only is this not necessary, but it’s counterproductive, as you’ll wear down your body and make your legs less effective during the fight.
 4. **Doesn't actually help anything.** Boxers will lift because they believe that it makes them more powerful.
 If a fighter lacks power, lifting weights won’t make a difference.
 He needs to take that time to improve his skills and ability to deliver shots.<br><br>The general boxing community thinks punchers are born rather than made, but the reality is that anyone can learn to deliver with world-class power by learning how to punch effectively.
-Lifting weights won’t help.
+Lifting weights won’t help.&nbsp;
 5. **Better ways to use the time.** Time spent lifting weights can almost ALWAYS be used on some skill element.
 Whether it be film study, shadowboxing, pad work, footwork, or technique training, there is an element that a fighter is deficient in.
 The time spent on one of those elements during your training session will always yield a better routine on time invested than lifting weights.

 ### 4) The fastest way to get into boxing shape